Computable randomness and betting for computable probability spaces: Betting strategies and Kol mo go rov-Love land randomness

 The only difficulty now is showing that his capital remains nonnegative.
 Merkle et al.\ leave this an exercise for the reader; I give an intuitive argument.
 It is well-known in probability theory that in a betting strategy one can combine bets for the same effect.
 (Formally, this is the martingale stopping theorem---see \cite{Williams1991}.)
 Hence instead of separately betting on $[\sigma_{0}]_{\mathcal{A}},\ldots,[\sigma_{k}]_{\mathcal{A}}$ the gambler will have the same capital as if he just bet on the union $[\sigma_{0}]_{\mathcal{A}}\cup\ldots\cup[\sigma_{k}]_{\mathcal{A}}$.
 In the later case, the proper wager would be.

 The inequality follows from

 Hence the gambler never wagers (and so loses) more than his starting capital of $1$.

 Now, assume $z\in\mathcal{X}$ is not Martin-Löf random.
 Let $(U_{k})$ be a Martin-Löf test which covers $z$.
-We may assume $(U_{n})$ is decreasing.
-The betting strategy will be as follows which bets on some $x\in\mathcal{X}$.
+We may assume $(U_{k})$ is decreasing.
+The betting strategy will be as follows.
+Let $x\in\mathcal{X}$ be the sequence we are betting on.
 Since $\mu(U_{1})<1/2$ we can start with the computable betting strategy above which will reach a capital of $2$ if $x\in U_{1}$.
 (Recall, we are not actually betting on $U_{1}$, but the a.e.\ equal set $\bigcup_{i}[\sigma_{i}]_{\mathcal{A}}$.
 This is not an issue, since the difference is a null $\Sigma_{2}^{0}$ set.
 If $x$ is in the difference, then $x$ is not computably random, and so not betting random.)

 Now, if the capital of $2$ is never reached then $x\notin U_{1}$ and $x$ is random.
 However, if the capital of $2$ is reached (in a finite number of steps) then we know that $x\in[\sigma]_{\mathcal{A}}$ for some $\sigma=\sigma_{i}$ (and no other).
 Further, by the assumptions in the above construction, $\mu([\sigma]_{\mathcal{A}})>2^{-k}$ for some $k$.
 Then we can repeat the first step, but now we bet that $x\in U_{k+1}$ and attempt to double our capital to $4$.
 Since $\mu(U_{k+1}\mid[\sigma]_{\mathcal{A}})\leq1/2$, the capital will remain positive.